-- A member of staff is nominated as an emergency response lockdown manager (plus deputies in their absence) to initiate, manage and conclude the lockdown.
-They will also communicate with emergency services.
-Their roles and responsibilities should be documented. - Staff are alerted to the activation of the plan by a recognised signal, audible throughout the building and the confines of the perimeter. - The use of the fire alarm should be avoided to reduce the incorrect response to an incident. - Learners/staff who are outside of the buildings should be brought inside as quickly as possible. - Those learners/trainers inside the building should remain in their training room or proceed directly to the nearest training room. - Other staff and any visitors inside the building should remain in their office or proceed directly back to their office. - All external doors and, as necessary, windows are locked (depending on the circumstances, internal doors may also need to be locked). - Blinds/curtains drawn and windows on internal doors covered. - Once in lockdown mode, staff should notify the 'Emergency Response Lockdown Manager' immediately of any staff/learners or visitors not accounted for and any additional staff/learners/visitors in their training room or office via the agreed communication channel. - Staff should encourage the learners and visitors to keep calm. - As appropriate, the location should establish communication with the Emergency Services as soon as possible. - The Director responsible for the Location should be notified at the earliest opportunity or if unavailable their Deputy via the agreed communication channel. - If necessary, parents/guardians and next of kin should be notified as soon as it is practicable to do so via Babington's established communications system. - Learners must not be released to parents/guardians, etc. or let off the premises during an emergency response lockdown.
+- A member of staff onsite will initiate, manage, and conclude the lockdown under direct supervision from the Safe and Sound Manager and Health and Safety officer.
+They will also communicate with emergency services. - Staff are alerted to the activation of the plan by a recognised signal, audible throughout the building and the confines of the perimeter. - The use of the fire alarm should be avoided to reduce the incorrect response to an incident. - Learners/staff who are outside of the buildings should be brought inside as quickly as possible. - Those learners/trainers inside the building should remain in their training room or proceed directly to the nearest training room. - Other staff and any visitors inside the building should remain in their office or proceed directly back to their office. - All external doors and, as necessary, windows are locked (depending on the circumstances, internal doors may also need to be locked). - Blinds/curtains drawn and windows on internal doors covered. - Once in lockdown mode, staff should notify the H&S officer and DSL immediately of any staff/learners or visitors not accounted for and any additional staff/learners/visitors in their training room or office via the agreed communication channel. - Staff should encourage the learners and visitors to keep calm. - As appropriate, the location should establish communication with the Emergency Services as soon as possible. - The Director responsible for the Location should be notified at the earliest opportunity or if unavailable their Deputy via the agreed communication channel. - If necessary, parents/guardians and next of kin should be notified as soon as it is practicable to do so via Babington's established communications system. - Learners must not be released to parents/guardians, etc. or let off the premises during an emergency response lockdown.

-- If it is necessary to evacuate the building, the fire alarm should sound. - Ensure procedures are in place for members of staff who do not have a regular office or training room. - Ensure visitors and peripatetic staff are included in your centre/location emergency response lockdown plan. - Establish an official emergency response lockdown termination announcement/signal so that all staff know that it is authentic. - Specific arrangements should be made for learners/staff/visitors with different needs (i.e., hearing/visual impairment or mobility needs - please refer to/ complete the Personal Emergency Evacuation/ Lockdown Plan). - Areas in the centre/location that cannot be effectively locked down should be identified and the emergency response lockdown procedures should include instructions on removing staff and learners from these areas to a place of safety (i.e. toilets/outbuildings). - Establish agreed methods of communication from staff to the emergency response lockdown manager should a dangerous intruder be located on the premises. - An overview sheet outlining the location/centres procedures will be displayed in the location as appropriate.
+If it is necessary to evacuate the building, the fire alarm should sound.

+- Ensure procedures are in place for members of staff who do not have a regular office or training room. - Ensure visitors and peripatetic staff are included in your centre/location emergency response lockdown plan. - Establish an official emergency response lockdown termination announcement/signal so that all staff know that it is authentic. - Specific arrangements should be made for learners/staff/visitors with different needs (i.e., hearing/visual impairment or mobility needs please refer to/ complete the Personal Emergency Evacuation/ Lockdown Plan). - Areas in the centre/location that cannot be effectively locked down should be identified and the emergency response lockdown procedures should include instructions on removing staff and learners from these areas to a place of safety (i.e. toilets/outbuildings). - Establish agreed methods of communication from staff to the emergency response lockdown manager should a dangerous intruder be located on the premises. - An overview sheet outlining the location/centres procedures will be displayed in the location as appropriate.